 "From early times, the prophets preceding you and me have prophesied war, disaster and plague against many great nations and kingdoms.
 But the prophet who prophesies peace will be recognized as one truly sent by the LORD only if his word comes to pass."

 Hananiah did not like this.
 He went up to Jeremiah and broke the yoke off his neck, saying that the LORD said that Babylon would fall within two years -- the opposite of what the LORD had told Jeremiah.
 So the contrast was set.
 What did God want Judah to do?
 Serve Babylon, or trust that God would free Judah from Babylon's grip?

 Jeremiah knew what the answer was.
 He'd spent his entire lifetime warning that if Judah did not change its crooked, deceitful, prideful ways, it would fall, and the price would be exile from the land they treasured.
-Now, with Babylon's forces ruling the Middle East and arrayed to attack Jerusalem, the punishment was at hand.
+Now, with Babylon's forces ruling the entire region and arrayed to attack Jerusalem, the punishment was at hand.
 He didn't want it that way.
 He wanted his people to live in peace.
 But that would mean not scheming and fighting against Babylon as they were doing, but being humble and repentant before God.